 Two Presbyterian ministers co-founded the group.
 They were Justin Edwards and the better-known Lyman Beecher.

-Justin Edwards said the purpose of the organization was simple.
-It was to promote temperance while letting drunkards “die off and rid the world of ‘˜an amazing evil.'”
+Justin Edwards said the purpose of the group was simple.
+It was to promote temperance.
+Also letting drunkards “die off and rid the world of ‘an amazing evil.'”

 Lyman Beecher shared that goal.
-However, he was strongly anti-Catholic and racist.
-He even refused to admit African-American students to his classes at Lane Theological Seminary.
+But he was strongly anti-Catholic and racist.
+He even refused to admit African American students to his classes at Lane Theological Seminary.

 And within ten years there were over 8,000 local groups.
 Total membership had grown to over 1,500,000.
-Moreover, all had taken a pledge to abstain from drinking distilled spirits.
+And all had taken a pledge to abstain from drinking distilled spirits (liquor).

 II.
 Goal Changed

 The ATS was like most other temperance groups at the time.
 It called for abstention only from drinking spirits.
 Thus, members could drink beer and wine.
 This reflected the myth that spirits were more alcoholic than the others.